Jury's verdict

 The jury would also like to commend an additional service, namely the integration of ethical debt collection.
 The decision is passed to the doctor, who can stop or extend deadlines according to a personal, individual assessment.

 Melin Medical has demonstrated strong growth from a turnover of NOK 1 million to NOK 70 million in two years.
 The jury commends the designers for using universal design as an important and stimulating success factor during the innovation process.
 This is a perfect example of how universal design can pay off.
-Melin Medical has huge potential in the future.
+Melin Medical has a huge potential in the future.